Quickstart: Your First 5 Minutes with Tome

 Congratulations!
 You've successfully navigated the core workflow of creating a tome command:

-• Used tome new to scaffold a Python Script within a Namespace.
+tome newto scaffold a Python Script within a Namespace. - Defined a Command with command-line arguments using

-• Implemented basic error handling using TomeException.
+argparse. - Implemented basic error handling using

-• Installed your local directory as an editable Tome.
+TomeException. - Installed your local directory as an editable Tome.

 Next Steps